ossd-s25/project-evaluation/Coralnet.md

 Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it) Yes the installation was successful.

 How long did the whole process take?
-It took about twenty minutes
+It took about twenty minutes.

 ------------

-Name:
+Name: Ajok Thon

 Operating system: MacOS

-Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it)
+Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it) Yes the installation was successful.

 How long did the whole process take?
+A half hour.

 ---